Kaede pressed down upon her stomach as she tried not to let the discomfort show in her countenance.

 “One problem is that while Elspeth is very detailed at her work, she clearly doesn’t enjoy doing my hair or managing my accessories.”
 The Princess then continued with a deep frown.
 “In fact, I’m not sure she likes any feminine activities.
 The Summerborn are usually energetic and athletic, so the girls tend to be tomboys.
 I feel like she’s forcing herself right now.
 And that being my maid in the long run would just make her unhappy.”

 “Have you spoken to her about it?”
 The familiar questioned next, to which Sylviane nodded.

 “Elspeth said she wants to be my bodyguard, just like her sister was to my late father.
 The problem is that it’s not the same as my father, who never cared for a personal assistant.
-I need a lady’s maid to help with my dress and appearance.
-And the position isn’t meant to be separate from my bodyguard.”
+I need a lady’s maid to help with my dress and appearance.”

 Not surprising.
 Mari wouldn’t even let you take a bath without being present.
 Kaede thought, which then gave her an idea:

 “Maybe you can have another armiger be your lady’s maid.
 That way your bodyguard would feel more comfortable taking a break.”